JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 {: .box-note}
 **Identify MCS orphaned resources on Azure**

-You can retreieve a list of [orphaned resources](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-manage.html#retrieve-a-list-of-orphaned-resources) that are created by MCS but are no longer used by MCS.
+You can retrieve a list of [orphaned resources](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-manage.html#retrieve-a-list-of-orphaned-resources) that are created by MCS but are no longer used by MCS.

 ## Summary Table